-How SEP Jordan's Roberta Ventura is changing the aid paradigm
+How SEP Jordan's Roberta Ventura is helping change the aid paradigm

 "I am looking at the refugee situation in the Middle East, and it keeps deteriorating despite the massive amounts of aid poured into the region for over 70 years.
 It is just not working."

 She obtains a B.A at Bocconi, Milan's prestigious economics university, focusing on private and public partnerships in the reconstruction following the civil war.
-Her first job takes her to London, where she worked in finance at hedge funds.
+Her first job took her to London, where she worked in finance at hedge funds.
 "I am financially secure.
 I donate to charities.
 Yet, all the while, I am looking at the refugee situation in the Middle East, and it keeps deteriorating despite the massive amounts of aid poured into the region for over 70 years.
 It is just not working."
-Ventura recalls the moment the idea of SEP Jordan came to her: when she meets a young boy whose education she was funding through her donations.
-"He told me that he was of course extremely grateful, but surprisingly for me at the time, he confessed my help might make it more depressing for him as he would go from a refugee to and educated jobless refugee."
+Ventura recalls the moment the idea of SEP Jordan came to her: when she met a young boy whose education she was funding through her donations.
+"He told me that he was, of course, extremely grateful, but surprisingly for me at the time, he confessed my help might make it more depressing for him as he would go from being a refugee to becoming an educated jobless refugee."
 The idea of turning refugees into "economic agents" was born from that conversation.
 Ventura describes it as "a calling".
 SEP started with the simple idea of fusing the Middle Eastern artistry of the cross-stitch technique with Italian flair.

 What makes Ventura's critique of the aid system particularly worth hearing is that she has proven that alternatives exist.
 She is acutely aware of how complex the issue is, beginning with the UNHCR 1951 convention that has no economic component.
 "It is its most significant blind spot.
 It was a breakthrough when it was written.
 Today, it has neared obsolescence.
 We need to amend it.
 Everybody knows the system is not working.
 I know countless of people in the field and at headquarters that tell the same story, we all know the internal discussions, the fights even, on how to reform the system.
 Part of the problem is that people are afraid that if we change the system while there are no long-term alternatives to the current one, it might get worse.
 I completely understand.
 They are smart people.
 There are plenty of good people in the agencies, doing an awesome job.
 But you will always find a bureaucrat in your way, telling you every time you try to push the envelope in the field that it is not our mandate, that it can't be done.
 Telling you that their hands are tied."

 SEP Jordan is Roberta Ventura's life.
 Some entrepreneurs are merely driven.
-She is compelled, obsessive about SEP for it is the result of the constant colliding of her beliefs and values, of her skills and experiences.
+She is compelled and obsessive about SEP, for it is the result of the constant colliding of her beliefs and values, of her skills, and experiences.
 The relief system she has lost faith and hope in is desperately stuck.
 Her adventure is an agile journey.
-"Lifting millions and millions of refugees out of poverty through work, empowering them is my dream.
+"Lifting millions and millions of refugees out of poverty through work and empowering them is my dream.
 That's where I want to take SEP Jordan."